sharmaghanshyam/Osticket-Creation-API/README.md

 9. Replace 'yourdomain.com' lines with you corresponding domains.
 10 'ost-api.php' file is standrad file we have just modified it as per the requirement.

-If you still have any issue contact me - luckysharma726@gmail.com
+If you still have any issue contact me - jumboteam726@gmail.com (Lucky)

 If this is worth for you please buy a coffee for me @ jumboteam726@gmail.com (PayPal)